Lusann Sedelmaier

 There is nothing like loss and the ensuing grief to test the fabric of a community.
 2009 has revealed the tight knit Paradigm group to be a strong one, as we have endured a staggering number of losses.

-Most recently, Kalypso was euthanized after developing a rapidly progressing neurologic condition.
+Kalypso was euthanized after developing a rapidly progressing neurologic condition.
 His warmth and character, not to mention his incredible talent has left a monstrous hole that will be a daunting task for any horse to fill.
+His picture resides over the mantle in my home, and likely always will.

 Lusann Sedelmaier was a long time client of Paradigm Sporthorse.
 Her indominable spirit, bravery, and good nature during her brawl with ovarian cancer was an humbling inspiration to those around her.
 Her loss is devastating.